Household Bubbling Strategies for Epidemic Control and Social Connectivity: Acknowledgments

 \section{Acknowledgments}

 This work was partially funded by CONICET.
 The authors wish to acknowledge the following statistical offices that provided the underlying data making this research possible: National Institute of Statistics and Censuses (Argentina), National Institute of Statistics (Spain), Central Bureau of Statistics (Israel), and National Bureau of Statistics (China).
+We also thank the anonymous reviewers for their valuable comments and suggestions to improve this paper.